Aitashan/livewire-poll-app/README.md

 ];
 ```

-5. To show real-time-validation on the page a updated fn can be added
+5. To show real-time-validation on the page an updated fn can be added to the component.

 ```
 public function updated($propertyName)